YottaDB/YDBDoc/ProgGuide/appendix.rst

 Use comprehensive and strong coding conventions for trigger code or rely on user-specified names in managing the deletion and replacement of triggers.

-Except when using triggers for debugging, use journaling any region that uses triggers.
+Except when using triggers for debugging, use journaling on any region that uses triggers.

 **Call-in/Call-outs**

 Use gtm_malloc/gtm_free in the external functions for enhanced performance and better debugging capability in case memory management problems occur with external calls.

-Use gtm \*t types defined in gtmxc_types.h be used instead of the native types (int, float, char, etc) to avoid potential size mismatches with the parameter types.
+Use gtm \*t types defined in gtmxc_types.h instead of the native types (int, float, char, etc) to avoid potential size mismatches with the parameter types.

 **Autorelink**

-Either auto-relink-enable or auto-relink-disable the directory in the $zroutines for the life of the process.
+Either auto-relink-enable or auto-relink-disable the directory in $zroutines for the life of the process.

 Use the same value of $ydb_linktmpdir for all processes.
 All processes that share a directory whose contents are subject to ZRUPDATE use the same value for $ydb_linktmpdir so that all processes see update notifications - with different values of $ydb_linktmpdir, a ZRUPDATE by a process with one value of $ydb_linktmpdir would not be observed by a process with a different value of that environment variable.